Loading...

 Portion Control

-Add fiber-rich vegetables such as broccoli, spinach, or bell peppers to your meal.
-The fiber can help slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
+These add fiber, which can help slow down the absorption of carbohydrates.

 Mindful Eating